BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 Unless a BananaApp for ELSTER report with Kennzahlen isn't finished, I have used in these versions a simplified VAT table (as compared to the standard template) that does not list the ELSTER Kennzahlen, and is not structured like the UStVA form.
 Yet, the ELSTER Kennzahlen for UStVA and EÜR are displayed in table Kategorien so that a user could easily derive the amounts for each Kennzahl via Excel or alike.

+**--> In my view, the simplified accounting plans (with simple VAT tables) are ready to be published.
+It would be interesting to get feedback from German users how useful they find the adaptations for EÜR structure**

 ## Considerations on multi-digit DATEV tax codes

 In the proposed accounting files, DATEV tax codes are included in the **1- and 2-digit version**.
 In a DATEV system, the 2-digit codes 17, 18, 19, 91, 92, 94, 95 initiate TWO TVA bookings (USt AND VSt, eg. for reverse charge transactions) instead of just ONE (USt or VSt).
 With Banana type of automatic accounts, a user would have to book this transactions in 2 or 3 steps/ bookings, instead of just one (see eg. https://www.banana.ch/area/de/node/11145).
 All this is illustrated here: